rrvt/AdjProj/README.md

 Copy an vcxproj file into the data directory and practice with it.

 ## Updates

+### Update 11/07/20

+Modified the way data is displayed and printed to avoid a conflict between the print thread and the display thread.

 ### Update 9/10/20
 Library improvement project.
 Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
 It turned out I was defining this RcdPtr class many times